 Continue reading to find out more!

 Is There Long-Term Suitability for Equity Release?

 The long-term suitability of equity release is under the microscope of many people in the UK.
 Why?
 Because some consumers couldn’t move to an alternative plan that was more suitable for them.
 The solution might be to set up better terms and regulations on equity release products to become more long-term for stakeholders.

 Look at the fast pace at which everything is changing.
-You might ask: Are equity release products evolving with the current pace modern-day life is developing, including the new generation of retirees?
-And, in general, is equity release safe?
+You might ask: are equity release products evolving at the same pace as modern-day life?
+As the new generation of retirees, we could ask, is equity release safe?

 Well, here’s a question for you…

 Some equity release companies won’t sell you a product unless you’ve received professional advice.
 But, as the FCA regulates the information and advice, it doesn’t always overcome the information gaps.
 To some, the advice is helpful, but not to others.

 For the most part, UK homeowners who are a bit older have substantial capital.
 With today’s highly developed financial services, the low level of state care and state pensions, the equity release market has so much growth potential.
 However, it’s not necessarily realised.

 Equity release growth is sometimes limited by low product flexibility, a limited number of providers and the lousy rep from the past.
 It could also be advertised more optimally to increase growth.